01AutoMonkey/White.js/README.md

 # img-white

-A script that turns images on a webpage from color to black and white / grayscale.
+A script that turns images on a webpage from color to black-and-white / grayscale.

 ![](screen_shot.png)

 - Works for images on origin
 - Works for images with CORS enabled
-- Works for images with CORS disabled (using one or more(failsafe) proxy)
+- Works for images with CORS disabled (trying out one or more proxy)
 - **Doesn't work** for `file:///`
 - Images are changed through `src` so events for img elements still hold
 - Has sane but tweakable defaults
 - Has the following settings:
   - Tweak the black & white filter through `brightness`, `contrast`, `black_threshold`, and `white_threshold`
-  - Element selector (e.x. "img", "img.white", etc)
+  - Element selector (e.g. "img", "img.white", etc)
-  - Select CORS proxy (e.x. `http://cors-anywhere.herokuapp.com/`, `http://crossorigin.me/`, `http://cors.io/?u=`)
+  - Select CORS proxy (e.g. `http://cors-anywhere.herokuapp.com/`, `http://crossorigin.me/`, `http://cors.io/?u=`)
 - You can restore filtered images to their original state with `White.restore()`
 - See demo at [http://01automonkey.github.io/img-white/](http://01automonkey.github.io/img-white/)